First Person Singular (short story collection): Style and themes

 As its title suggests, all eight stories in the book are told in a first-person singular narrative.
 The book's eight stories are works of fiction.
 However, as in the case of The Yakult Swallows Poetry Collection, the lines between fiction and nonfiction are occasionally blurred.
-The stories in the collection are all told by middle-aged male narrators who are reflecting and reminisicing on a memory from their past.
+The stories in the collection are all told by middle-aged male narrators who are reflecting and reminiscing on a memory from their past.
 Except for "Haruki Murakami" in The Yakult Swallows Poetry Collection, all of the narrators in the stories are unnamed.
 The continuous usage of the first-person singular has led some to question whether the collection has a single narrator.
 The older male narrators, with their affinity for jazz music and baseball, have also been noted for having a striking similarity to Murakami himself.
 As such, critics have questioned whether the stories in the collection are fictional or a different form of autobiography or memoir.

 The stories include philosophical meditations on love, solitude, loneliness, ageing, time, and memory.
 The eight stories are linked by a sustained sense of existential nostalgia and the recurring theme of music, including classical, jazz and The Beatles.
 The nostalgia within the stories is marked by its reminiscence of young love, occasionally of an erotic nature.
 The book also includes an essay/story about baseball, a recurring theme for Murakami since his debut novel Hear the Wind Sing (1979) which he was inspired to write after watching an afternoon baseball game between the Yakult Swallows and the Hiroshima Carp at Jingu Stadium in April 1978.
 Murakami also exercises his signature magic realism, such as in "Charlie Parker Plays Bossa Nova" and "Confessions of a Shinagawa Monkey".
 In "Confessions of a Shinagawa Monkey", Murakami's surrealism is displayed with the blurring of dreams and reality.